Digital libraries on Athos

 https://www.epset.gr/en/Press-Center/News/manuscripts-abbey-patmos

-The Dumbarton Oaks Manuscript Module (MMDB) provides structured manuscript entries and often links outward to Pinakes and other
+The Dumbarton Oaks Manuscript Module offers structured manuscript descriptions and often points outward to Pinakes and related resources.
+It is particularly useful for bibliographic triangulation.

 https://www.doaks.org/resources/mmdb/manuscripts/1096